Steps to Buy a House with a Mortgage: A Guide for U.S. Homebuyers

 Step 4: Apply for the Mortgage

 Once your offer is accepted, apply formally with your lender.
-You will provide documents and receive a Loan Estimate within 3 business days.
+You will provide documents (income, assets, employment) and receive a Loan Estimate within 3 business days under TRID.
+The estimate shows your loan amount, interest rate, mortgage payment, and closing costs.
 The mortgage process runs in parallel with other steps (inspection, appraisal, title).
-See Mortgage Application Process
+See Mortgage Application Process and Loan Estimate Explained.

 Step 5: Home Inspection and Appraisal

 A home inspection (optional but recommended) assesses the property's condition.
-The lender orders an appraisal to verify value.
+The lender orders an appraisal to verify value for the loan amount.
 If the appraisal comes in low, you may need to renegotiate or bring more cash to close.
+The appraisal protects the lender and helps ensure the loan is supported by the property value.
+See What Are Closing Costs.

 Step 6: Clear to Close

-Once underwriting is complete and conditions are met, you receive clear to close.
+Once underwriting is complete and all conditions are met, you receive clear to close.
 You get the Closing Disclosure at least 3 business days before closing.
-Review it carefully.
+Review it carefully and compare it to your Loan Estimate.
+TRID requires this waiting period so you understand your final costs before closing.
+See Mortgage Underwriting Explained.

 Step 7: Closing